zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 The C++ demos are in the demo directory.

+Note that the Visual Studio project files require the Ice Visual Studio Extension.

 To build a C++ demo, start Visual Studio 2008 and open the solution demo\demo.sln.
 Select your target configuration: Debug or Release, Win32 or x64 (on supported x64 platforms).
 Right click on the desired demo in the Solution Explorer window and select "Build".

-Note that the Visual Studio project files require the Ice Visual Studio Extension.

-Change to the desired demo subdirectory and review the README file if one is present.
+To run a demo, open a command window and change to the desired demo subdirectory.
+Review the README file if one is present.
 Type 'server' to start the server.
-In another command prompt, type 'client' to start the client.
+In another command window, type 'client' to start the client.

 This distribution includes examples for integrating Ice with databases other than Berkeley DB.
 These examples are not included in the